Religious Education

 Religious Education enables our culturally diverse pupils to develop their own beliefs and personal values.
 Pupils are given opportunities to broaden their own outlook in terms of RE as a whole.
 RE teaching helps to promote a respectful and empathetic environment within our school community and beyond.

-As a community school we deliver Religious Education in line with the syllabus (Discovery RE) and our policy is informed by national guidance.
+As a community school we deliver Religious Education in line with the Hounslow locally agreed syllabus ‘Widening Horizons’ and our policy is informed by national guidance.
 Pupils are taught and made aware of a variety of different religions and faiths relevant and appropriate to the community in which the school serves.
+We use the ‘Jigsaw’ scheme to support our teaching.

 Vision & Aims